Roading Construction Worker

 Roading construction workers gain skills on the job.
 Most start as labourers and move into more specialised roles as they gain skills and qualifications.

-- Connexis website - information on initial roading qualifications
+- Connexis website - roading qualifications

 A minimum of three years of secondary education is recommended.
 Useful subjects include English, maths, science, construction and mechanical technologies and physical education.